informalsystems/cosmwasm-to-quint/README.md

 violating that invariant.

 ## Known limitations
-- Imports: this is something we want to support, but it is not trivial.
+- **Imports from different crates**: this is something we want to support, but it is not trivial.
 Right now, if your contract crate imports core data structures or other items that are necessary for the generation, you'll have unresolved names and placeholders to fill for each of them.
 Of course, this doesn't apply to common imports from `cosmwasm_std` which are already dealt with.
-- Multiple contract interactions: this is probably the next important step for this project, but we are not there yet.
+- **Multiple contract interactions**: this is probably the next important step for this project, but we are not there yet.
 If you need to model and test interactions between multiple contracts, you will need to do a lot of the wiring manually.
 Fortunately, we believe it is possible to automate this, so let us know if this would be useful for your project!